-Swithland slate was quarried in, and around, Charnwood Forest in the part of Leicestershire between Leicester, Loughborough and Coalville.
-There were three areas of production: to the west of Swithland village at the Brand estate and in Swithland Wood; in the Hangingstone Hills north-west of Woodhouse; and at Groby.
+Swithland slate was quarried in and around Charnwood Forest in the area between Leicester, Loughborough and Coalville.
+There were three areas of production: to the west of Swithland village at the Brand Estate and in Swithland Wood; in the Hangingstone Hills north-west of Woodhouse; and at Groby (Figures 27a &27b).